UCSD-FA23CSE240A/cse240a-fa23-cache-simulator/README.md

 # Project 2:  The Cache Simulator

-In the second edition of our project, we are now going to simulate the behaviour of the cache in a processor.
+In the second project, we are now going to simulate the behavior of the cache in a processor.
 This cache will be somewhat similar to the cache present in a real processor.
 You will simulate an Instruction cache, a Data Cache and a Level 2 cache which is common for both instructions and data.

 ## The Assignment:
 We have given a framework for running the cache functions in `main.c`.
 You will create required data structures for the 3 caches, and functions to access these caches.
 Each cache will have 3 configuration settings - number of sets, associativity and hit time.
 You will need to calculate the statistics based on your understanding of the cache.